Ziqi-Li/GEO4162C/README.md

 ## Textbooks

-No requirements on textbooks, but there are a couple of useful references:
+No formal requirements on textbooks, but there are a few of useful references:
 - https://gistbok.ucgis.org (online)
 - https://geographicdata.science/book/intro.html (online)
 - https://us.sagepub.com/en-us/nam/statistical-methods-for-geography/book268777